anaghakarurkar/Weather_Care/README.md

 <li>Clothing Suggestions </li>

 ## Running the Unit Tests
-Fork this repo to your Github and then clone the forked version of this repo.
+Fork this repo to your Github and then clone the forked version of this repo.<br>
-You can run the unit tests in Visual Studio, or you can go to your terminal and inside the root of this directory, run: dotnet test
+You can run the unit tests in Visual Studio, or you can go to your terminal and inside the root of this directory, run: <br>
+dotnet test<br>

 ## Weather API End Points: